athulrajts/DataContainer/README.md

 Accepts an IDataContainer, return a new instance of IDataContainer with properties which are in first but not in second.
 ###### IsIdentical
 Returns whether first and second contains the same set of properties.
-(Doesn’t compare values, will return true if the keys in both are same)
+(Doesnï¿½t compare values, will return true if the keys in both are same)
 ###### Merge
 Add new properties from second to first, if they already exist, keep the values.